martinrue/Tinyweb/readme.md

 ## Versions

+2.2.6 Bug fix for accept header parsing when the system culture is different

 2.2.5 Bug fixes for Spark and view caching courtesy of Matt Burton

 2.2.4 Area support for a less duplicative way of defining multiple handlers using the handler namespace (thanks Matt Burton) and bootstrap performance enhancements